Manishchauhan7/Networking-Course-main/UDP.md

 - Length of the packet is known as Datagram and is also added to the packet header (2 bytes).
 - Checksum is added to the header (2 bytes).
 - Total size: 2^16 bytes.
-- Header is of 8 bytes => port numbers, length of the packet, checksum.
+- Header is of 8 bytes => source port numbers, length of the datagram, destination port no. , checksum.
 - Size of the data = 2^16 - 8 bytes.